 So all in all, I've seen business from many angles, from The Singing Farmer to Michael Porter, and have enjoyed my engagement with all of them.

-Here are my business books, starting, of course, with The Beermat Entrepreneur, my biggest success.
-It was co-authored with Mike Southon, who co-founded the very successful Instruction Set training company.
-It first published in the UK in 2002 and became an Amazon bestseller and has been translated into nine languages.
+Here are my business books, starting with The Beermat Entrepreneur, co-authored with Mike Southon.
+It was first published in the UK in 2002 and became an Amazon bestseller and has been translated into nine languages.
 A fully updated new edition was issued in 2018, and was Book of the Month in WH Smith Travel (that's the Smiths at airports and railway stations) in September of that year.

 The Beermat Entrepreneur

 Turn your good idea into a Great Business

 Before this book came out, books on entrepreneurship had been rather dry texts featuring lists of dos and don'ts.
 The Beermat Entrepreneur bought the process to life, and became a classic.
 I still regularly meet people who were inspired by it, and it is still selling.
 Basic truths don't change.

 In late 2017 / early 2018, Mike and I produced a new edition, completely updating the old material (though the basic points, I'm glad to say felt as relevant as ever).